Shadows, Quasinormal Modes, and Optical Appearances of Black Holes in Horndeski Theory

 \subsection{\textbf{Transfer functions}}

-We now consider a BH surrounded by an optically and geometrically thin disk.
-This disk is located on the equatorial plane and emits isotropically within a static observer's rest frame, while the observer is positioned at the North Pole.
-The emitted specific intensity is given by~\cite{Gralla:2019xty}
+Now, we study the transfer functions of the BH surrounded by a geometrically thin accretion disk in Horndeski theory.
+The disk is still located on the equatorial plane and emits radiation isotropically for a static observer at infinity in the north pole.
+The emitted specific intensity of the disk can be expressed as

-in which $\nu$ represents the emission frequency in the static farme.
-Considering that $I_\nu / \nu^3$ remains conserved along the ray, we can derive the specific intensity of the radiation emitted from a radius $r$ and received at any frequency $\nu'$ can be given by~\cite{Gralla:2019xty}
+where $\nu$ represents the emission frequency in the static farme.
+Considering that $I_\nu / \nu^3$ remains conserved along a ray, the specific intensity of the radiation emitted from a radius $r$ and received at any frequency $\nu'$ can be given by~\cite{Gralla:2019xty}